BahamutDragon/pcgen/README.md

 ###HOW TO USE THIS CONTENT:

 These Book data sets are not meant to be "Installed" using the Install feature in PCGen.
 Instead, you can drop them as-is into a valid pcgen recognized 'data' folder of your choosing.
 I highly recommend using 'Vendor Data' (any version of pcgen) or Homebrew Data (new in 6.3) folders outside the main installation, this makes upgrading your pcgen version easier.
+NOTICE: In order to use ALL of the data sources and the extra game systems, you must copy the system\gameMode folder into your PCGen installation system\gamemode.

 Two methods exist to get the content onto your system.